 - Excessive use of birth control pills

 Stress is a huge factor that is said to cause sudden hair loss.
 You might not realise at first that you are stressed.
 But the amount of hair fall increases by the days and could last for several months, which is an indication of extreme stress.
-If self help does not work out, you can seek professional help.
+If self help does not work out, you can seek professional hair specialist help.

 Hair products containing toxic chemicals